Abhishek01s/MovieVerse/README.md

 ## 🚀 Features

-✅ Search for any movie using the OMDb API
+✅ Search for any movie using the OMDb & TMDb API
 ✅ View movie posters, year, and basic details
 ✅ Full DOM manipulation using vanilla JS
 ✅ Implemented with Promises, async/await, and error handling